 Mitragyna speciosa leaves are rich in many different alkaloids.
 7-hydroxymitragynine, which is approximately 13 times stronger than morphine, and mitragynine are the most abundant ones, attributing to kratom most of its properties.

 Kratom comes in three natural types of vein, as well as many strains.
-Depending on the vein type as well as the dosage of kratom effects vary.
+Depending on the vein type as well as the dosage of kratom, the effects vary.

 Red vein kratom is soothing, relaxing, and pain-relieving, whereas white vein kratom is energizing and mood-boosting.
 Green vein kratom offers the best of the two.
 You can expect moderate pain relief combined with improved mood, more energy, and more focus and productivity.